Thank You, Nurses

 Thank you, nurses, for continuing to serve, even when it means great personal sacrifice.

-Working double shifts, missing a child’s soccer game to sit with a sick patient, skipping breakfast, missing dinner—all considered “normal” sacrifices in the life of a working nurse.
+Working double shifts, missing a child’s soccer game to sit with a sick patient, skipping breakfast, missing dinner — these are all considered “normal” sacrifices in the life of a working nurse.

 “Each day, you choose to provide the best quality, compassionate and tender care for our residents; sometimes, but not always, a thankless job that can be overlooked.”